 Microsoft, or Apple, will not contact you directly to tell you that your computer has a virus.
 Hang up the phone and don’t engage any further.

 Have a couple of anti-virus programs installed.
 One might find malware that the other doesn’t when a scan is run.

 Do not allow an untrusted party to have remote access to your devices.

 If you did pay, contact your bank or credit card provider ASAP.
 Also check your statements for any suspicious transactions.

-Report the incident to the FTC (Federal Trade Commission) and the BBB (Better Business Bureau)
+Report the incident to the FTC (Federal Trade Commission) and the FBI (Federal Bureau of Investigation)

 Please contact us if you need help or to voice your interest for us to put together a class.

 Please fill out the form below, or call 203.828.0012, to learn how bsquared intel can assist you.